 The project will lead to sustainable development through reduced methane emissions and minimizing the risk of explosions at the site.
+The DNA of Brazil has confirmed that the project assists in achieving sustainable development /16/.
 The transfer of technology and specialized operations will be needed for project's flare system implementation and operation.
 This is likely to have a positive impact on employment and building capacity skills.